mongodb-developer/mongodb-ai-playground/README.md

 ## Prerequisites

 - An [**Atlas account**](https://account.mongodb.com/account/register?tck=docs_atlas) with a cluster running **MongoDB version 6.0.11**, **7.0.2**, or later (including release candidates).
 Ensure your **IP address** is included in your Atlas project's [**access list**](https://www.mongodb.com/docs/atlas/security/ip-access-list/#std-label-access-list).
 To learn more, see [**Create a Cluster**](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/#std-label-create-new-cluster).
 - An environment to run interactive Python notebooks such as JupyterLab, Jupyter Notebook, Google Colab and VSCode.
-Make sure you have widget support enabled.
+Make sure you have widget support enabled (it is enabled by default on most platforms).
-- Create a database and collection (:warning: if you choose to use an existing collection, usage with the playground will erase the collection's data.
+- Create a database and collection (if you choose to use an existing collection, usage with the playground will erase the collection's data.
 Providing a new collection is recommended)
 - [**Create an Atlas Vector Search index**](https://www.mongodb.com/docs/compass/current/indexes/create-vector-search-index/) with the correct dimension associated with the embedding model you will use.
 The field containing the embedding must be named **`embedding`**.

 ## Installation